 - Foxit Reader: A lightweight alternative to Adobe Reader for viewing and printing PDF files.

-- CutePDF: A print driver that allows documents to be saved in PDF file format and stored on the hard drive rather than printed in order to save paper and toner.
+- CutePDF: A print driver that allows documents to be saved as PDFs and stored on the hard drive, rather than printed, in order to save paper and toner.

-- Adobe Flash Player: A plug-in that allows certain types of content to display correctly in your internet browser.
+- Adobe Flash Player: A plug-in that enables certain types of content to display correctly in your internet browser.

-- PhotoScape: Free photo editing software.
+- PhotoScape: Free photo-editing software.
 Provides features such as crop, straighten, red-eye removal, add text, retouch, and so forth.
-With this software you can prepare photos of ward or branch members to post on a meetinghouse bulletin board or to upload to the unit’s online directory on LDS.org.
+With this software, you can prepare photos of ward or branch members to post on a meetinghouse bulletin board or to upload to the unit’s online directory on ChurchofJesusChrist.org.

 - All Church-owned desktops ship from the manufacturer with a Microsoft operating system (OS) installed.
-Supported versions are Windows 10 Professional and Windows 7 Professional.
+The only supported OS version is Windows 10 Professional.

 - Windows 10 computers come licensed from the manufacturer.
 However, these licenses are stored digitally on the device; there may be no visual indication present.